Hervey M. Cleckley: Vitamins

 Virgil P. Sydenstricker was a professor of medicine and an internationally recognized specialist in hematology and nutrition.
 Articles published with Cleckley were among the first to describe an atypical form of pellagra (now known as "niacin deficiency") which was then endemic in southern states.
 In 1939 and 1941 they published on the use of nicotinic acid (niacin or vitamin B_{3}) as a treatment for abnormal mental states and psychiatric disorders.
 The studies have been erroneously used to justify the use of megavitamin therapy in psychiatric disorders such as schizophrenia.

 Coma shock therapy

-Cleckley practiced the controversial "coma therapy", where psychiatric patients would be repeatedly put into comas over several weeks through overdoses of insulin, metrazol or other drugs.
+Cleckley practiced the now out-dated "coma therapy", where psychiatric patients would be repeatedly put into comas over several weeks through overdoses of insulin, metrazol or other drugs.
 In the wake of sometimes fatal complications, Cleckley published in 1939 and 1941 advising on theoretical grounds the prophylactic administration of various vitamins, salts and hormones.
 In 1951, he also co-published case study research suggesting the use of electronarcosis for various conditions, a form of deep sleep therapy initiated by passing an electric current through the brain, without causing seizures as in electroconvulsive therapy which he also used.